mbonifac/GettingAndCleaningDataProject/README.md

 Project from Getting and Cleaning Data course

 #What does run_analysis actually do?
+The run_analysis script uses the plyr, plyr, and reshape2 packages to perform the following functions:

     a) reads files from the Smartphone Dataset and creates tables.
-  b) uses tables to assign names to columns of measurements and identify ID numbers to their
-     corresponding physical activity.
+    b) uses tables to assign names to columns of measurements and identify ID numbers to their corresponding physical activity.
     c) merges training and test measurement sets into a master set.
     d) creates a subset of the master set that contains only the mean and standard devation of each measurement.
-  e) reshapes the subset to create a tidy data set that contains the average mean and average standard deviation
-     of each variable for each subject and physical activity performed.
+    e) reshapes the subset to create a tidy data set that contains the average mean and average standard deviation of each variable for each subject and physical activity performed.

+run_analysis WILL NOT DO the following:

+    -Install the required packages needed to function (install.packages()) -Call the required packages (library())
+    -Download any files to your computer (download.file()) -Unzip the dataset

 The output of run_analysis is the tidy data set.